Oracle Cloud LLMs: 44% Better Price-Performance

 Our AI cost optimization helps you:

-- Analyze baseline GPU usage – Right-size Universal Credits commitment
+• Analyze baseline GPU usage – Right-size Universal Credits commitment

-- Structure credit purchases – Annual Flex for steady workloads, pay-as-you-go for experimentation
+• Structure credit purchases – Annual Flex for steady workloads, pay-as-you-go for experimentation

-- Optimize egress costs – 10TB free covers most inference traffic
+• Optimize egress costs – 10TB free covers most inference traffic

-- Compare spot/preemptible – Available on OCI for fault-tolerant batch workloads
+• Compare spot/preemptible – Available on OCI for fault-tolerant batch workloads

 Security and Compliance

-Enterprise security built into OCI foundation.
+Enterprise security is built into OCI's foundation, not bolted on.

 Identity and Access Management